juniorgasparotto/SysCommand/documentation/en.md

 * Parameterless methods
 * Methods with optional parameters with **default value**
 * Methods with overloads
-* `return`Where the methods return the method, by default, will be used as output in the console using
+* Methods with the syntax `return` , by default, will be used as output in the console using

 ## <a name="methods-without-params" />Parameterless methods